justinethier/husk-scheme/docs/Continuations.markdown

 Here we use the `makeCPS` helper function to pack up `cps` as a continuation object that is passed into `eval`.
 The evaluator can then call back into `cps` when it is ready.
 But since the "next step" is being passing in as a function, the interpreter also has the freedom to instead call into another continuation!

-The [Call With Current Continuation wiki at c2.com](http://c2.com/cgi/wiki?CallWithCurrentContinuation) offers a keen observation:
+The [Call With Current Continuation](http://c2.com/cgi/wiki?CallWithCurrentContinuation) wiki offers a keen observation:

 >If your program evaluator/interpreter is implemented using ContinuationPassingStyle you get call-with-current-continuation for free.
 CALL/CC is then a very natural operation since every function is called with the current continuation anyway.